 Gaetano Pasta is a fascinating maker who followed in the course of the Rogeris.
 He was born in Milan in about 1679, a son of Bartolomeo Pasta.
 Bartolomeo, like Giovanni Battista Rogeri, was a pupil of Nicolò Amati in Cremona in 1660.
 In 1673 he settled in Milan, where his sons Christoforo, Domenico and Gaetano were born and worked as violin makers (although no instruments by Christoforo are recorded).
 Gaetano moved to Brescia in about 1694, and his work is so strongly influenced by Rogeri that it is no stretch to assume that they worked together in some way.
 On his own labels, however, he calls himself ‘Milanese, allievo dell Amati di Cremona’.
 His style is of the less refined manner of Rogeri, the detail crude and the purfling sometimes scratched rather than inlaid, but the outline and modelling is fine, robust and classical.

 Cello by Pietro Paolo De Vitor dated c.
 1730.
 Photos: courtesy Chi-Mei Museum

-Other makers of Brescia include the wonderfully named Domenico Mezzabotte, who was active from about 1720 to 1766 but was not an obviously well-trained maker.
+Other makers of the second Brescian school include the wonderfully named Domenico Mezzabotte, who was active from about 1720 to 1766 but was not an obviously well-trained maker.
 The Venetian Pietro Paolo De Vitor is rarely encountered, but his work in Brescia in the period 1735–40 does seem to be refined and skilful with distinctive similarities to Rogeri and Pasta, but with a rather bloated arch.